Red Bank Baptist Church – Saluda, South Carolina

 South Carolina | SC Picture Project | Saluda County Photos | Red Bank Baptist Church

 In 1911 the present Greek Revival church was built, designed by architect Joseph H. Casey, who also designed much of Anderson University.
-The church is the oldest congregation in the Ridge Association, a Southern Baptist group comprised of 22 churches from western South Carolina.
+The church serves the oldest congregation in the Ridge Association, a Southern Baptist group comprised of 22 churches from western South Carolina.

 Red Bank Baptist Church Info